Java EE 8 By Example

 Activating CDI in JSF 2.3

-According to the content of README, In a JSF 2.3 application, to activate CDI support, declaring a 2.3 versioned faces-config.xml and adding javax.faces.ENABLE_CDI_RESOLVER_CHAIN in web.xml is not enough, you have to declare @FacesConfig annotated class to enable CDI.
+According to the content of , In a JSF 2.3 application, to activate CDI support, declaring a 2.3 versioned faces-config.xml and adding javax.faces.ENABLE_CDI_RESOLVER_CHAIN in web.xml is not enough, you have to declare @FacesConfig annotated class to enable CDI.

 Here is the steps I created a workable JSF 2.3 application in Java EE 8.